oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/ms_entra_id.md

 ## Configure provider
 The provider is OIDC-compliant, so all the OIDC parameters are honored.
 Additional provider-specific configuration parameters are:
-* `entra_id_skip_groups_from_graph` - never read groups from Graph API, even when the ID token indicates that there's a group overage.
-Set if you expect group overage in some cases, but still don't want to grant `User.Read`.
-Defaults to `false`.
-If you don't need groups, consider disabling the *groups claim* in the App registration.
 * `entra_id_allowed_tenants` - list of allowed tenants.
 Use with multi-tenant apps, when incoming tokens are issued by different issuers and OIDC issuer verification is disabled.
 When not specified, all tenants are allowed.
 Redundant for single-tenant apps (regular ID token validation matches the issuer).

 ### Scopes and claims